sghpjuikit/player/README.md

 ## What is this?

-**Spit Player** is a desktop audio player and management application, with a modular ui/functionality capable of compiling and reloading its own parts.
-Uses VLC under hood.
+**Spit Player** is a desktop audio player and audio management meta-application, with a modular ui capable of reloading its own parts in runtime.
+Uses VLC under hood & css for looks.
+Built around plugins and widgets.

 **Is this ready?** Yes.
-I do not provide downloads, but you can easily build the application.
-See [how](#use).
-Well tested on Windows.
-Linux/OSX supported.
+Executable downloads are not provided, but can be easily [built](#use).
+Well tested on Windows 8.1 and 10.
+Linux and OSX compatible, but largely untested.

 **Can look like this:**